Snatch grip press behind the neck, Klokov press

 Athletes who cannot press smoothly from behind the neck should avoid this exercise until they’ve achieved better mobility.
 In no case should it cause any pain.

 The snatch press can be done with anywhere from 3-10 reps per set.
-Weights should generally be such that the exercise can be performed fairly smoothly—that is, the athlete shouldn’t need to grind through it with changes from ideal positions.
+Weights should generally be such that the exercise can be performed smoothly—that is, the athlete shouldn’t need to grind through it with changes from ideal positions.
 Heavy weights can be used by lifters with excellent mobility and shoulder stability and strength.
-Those with less than optimal mobility should keep weights low.
+Those with less than optimal mobility should keep weights low and use it as more of a mobility exercise, and never perform any painful reps.
 As a strength exercise, it should be placed toward the end of a workout.
 With lighter weights (or an empty bar), it can be used before snatches as a warm-up for the shoulders, elbows and wrists.

 The snatch press can be done with touch-and-go reps, or by completely resetting the bar on the back and starting each rep from a dead stop.
 It can also be done seated.